 Item 103 of SEC Regulation S-K requires disclosure of certain environmental legal proceedings if the proceeding reasonably involves potential monetary sanctions of \$100,000 or more.
 We periodically receive information requests and notices of potential noncompliance with environmental laws and regulations from governmental agencies, which are addressed on a case-by-case basis with the relevant agency.
-The Company has received a subpoena from the District Attorney of Yolo County, California, requesting records and information regarding its hazardous waste management and disposal practices in California.
-The Company is currently working with Yolo County and other district attorneys in California to resolve alleged instances of noncompliance with applicable regulations.
-The matter is still ongoing and the ultimate outcome cannot be determined at this time; however, the Company does not expect the resolution of this matter to have a material adverse effect on its consolidated financial position, results of operations or cash flows.
+The Company received a subpoena from the District Attorney of Yolo County, California, requesting records and information regarding its hazardous waste management and disposal practices in California.
+The Company and the Office of the District Attorney of Yolo County engaged in settlement discussions which resulted in the settlement of the matter.
+A consent decree reflecting the terms of settlement was filed with the Yolo County Superior Court on June 23, 2017.
+Under the settlement, the Company agreed to a compliance plan and also agreed to pay a civil penalty and fund supplemental environmental projects furthering consumer protection and environmental enforcement in California.
+The civil penalty did not differ materially from the amount accrued.
+The cost of the settlement and the compliance with the consent decree will not have a material effect on our consolidated financial position, results of operations or cash flows.